ir-engine/developer-docs/docs/manual/03_modules/01_engine/04_ecs.md

-# Entities, Components and Systems
+# Entities, components and systems

 ## What is an ECS?
 ECS refers to the "**Entity Component System**" architecture paradigm, that is characterized by these three key elements:
 - **Entities** are simply collections of components identified by a number.
 - **Components** are abstract objects that contain data.
   They allow data to be structured with composition instead of inheritance.
 - **Systems** are functions that operate on these entities and components.

 <!--
 TODO: Explain the concept of "controlled context"

 ## Controlled Context
-There are two types of controlled contexts: Synchronous and Asynchronous
-Execute runs every frame (or fixed frame)
+There are two types of controlled contexts: Synchronous and Asynchronous Execute runs every frame (or fixed frame)
-Reactors run as per the react scheduler, asynchronously
-Reactors come in 3 types:
+Reactors run as per the react scheduler, asynchronously Reactors come in 3 types:
 - UI _(aka "normal" react)_
 - Component reactors
 - System reactors
-  _(and custom reactors, which are functionally equivalent to system reactors)_
+  _(and custom reactors, which are functionally equivalent to system reactors)_ -->
--->

-## Component Data Types
+## Component data types
 Components support two types of data:
 - Structure of Arrays
 - Array of Structures

-### Structure of Arrays: Component Data
+### Structure of arrays: component data
 Structure of Arrays is a data layout that stores data in a way that is more cache friendly.
 It is a good choice for data that is accessed often and in a predictable way, such as transform data.
 ```ts
 const TransformComponent = defineComponent({